Top tips for the Toastmaster

-Pick up a theme for the evening – It can be anything you want!
+- Pick a theme for the evening – it can be anything you want!
 Maybe something that relates to the time of the year (spring, holidays, Halloween, Christmas) or something more personal (new job, difficult decision made etc.).

-E-mail out the evening participants asking for answers to a question related to the theme of the evening e.g. “What was the first holidays you’ve been too?”
-“When did you make a difficult decision?”
-You can also ask how long the participants have been a club member for!
+- Get in touch with the evening participants (e.g. via email/WhatsApp) asking for answers to a question related to the theme of the evening – “What were the first holidays you went on?”, “When did you make a difficult decision?”.
+Or ask how long the participants have been a club member for.

-- Check in with individuals delivering a speech to ensure they will be ready for Tuesday’s meeting and remind them to print off their speech evaluation forms or the relevant manual.
+- Check in with individuals delivering a speech to ensure they will be ready for Tuesday’s meeting (and remind them to print their speech evaluation forms or the relevant manual).